 Based on the strategic plan for each Academy, the Headteachers, Governors and Trustees have undertaken a comprehensive review of the risks to which the Trust may be exposed in line with the Risk Management Policy.
 Risks that may have a negative impact on the Trust, have been identified and recorded in the risk register, which details all the policies and procedures that the Trust has implemented to reduce risk and uncertainties.

 The Trust's strategic risk map is reviewed and updated annually in line with the agreed risk management policy and procedures.

-The risk register has been updated to take account of COVID uncertainties and risks as detailed in the table below
+The key risks has been detailed in the table below